liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-in.md

 -  The Golden Treasury accompanied him wherever he went, but it was taken at night in small doses — a finger of Longfellow, Macauiay, Mangan: Go on to tell how, with genius wasted, Betrayed in friendship, befooled in love  —— the heart of the matter

 -  "Excuse me," a voice said, "aren't you Wilson?1' He looked up at a middle-aged man in the inevitable khaki shorts with a drawn face the colour of hay —— the heart of the matter

+-  Can't drink in the middle of the day —— the heart of the matter

+- " The grubby sheaf of envelopes was always in his hand —— the heart of the matter